On managing magic mushroom experiences

 Notes on dosing

 I think it’s worth making a final note about dosing.
-Obviously I completely eschew any responsibility for anyone treating this as advice without taking the proper considerations—talking to a medical professional (which I am not), investigating the legality of psilocybin in your jurisdiction etc. But I do have some thoughts given it’s increasing use in recreational and therapeutic settings.
+Obviously I completely eschew any responsibility for anyone treating this as advice without taking the proper considerations—talking to a medical professional (which I am not), investigating the legality of psilocybin in your jurisdiction etc. I also think it’d be very important to think, as I did above, about the potential risks of harm.
+But I do have some thoughts given it’s increasing use in recreational and therapeutic settings.

 Firstly, there are two things that seem to reliably predict the best outcomes in psilocybin use: